Heart (Pet Shop Boys song): Background and composition

-The genesis of the song goes back to the recording sessions for the duo's first album Please (1986) at Advision Studios.
+The genesis of "Heart" goes back to the recording sessions for the duo's first album Please (1986) at Advision Studios.
 Neil Tennant wrote the opening verse on the way to the studio, and Chris Lowe composed the music on the piano.
 They were inspired by the song "I Like You" by Phyllis Nelson, which was mixed by Shep Pettibone.

 Originally, the duo had considered offering "Heart" to hi-NRG singer Hazell Dean, and they also thought it suited Madonna, but they ultimately kept it for themselves and asked Pettibone to produce it for Actually.
 The song was also intended to be used in the Steven Spielberg-produced film Innerspace, but the dance sequence it was intended for was at the wrong tempo for the song.

 The duo decided not to use the Pettibone version of "Heart" on Actually and asked Andy Richards to produce it instead.
 The single is Richards' original version, featuring syn drums and J.J.
-Belle playing guitar with a wah-wah effect, giving the song more of a 1970s sound.
+Belle playing guitar with pronounced treble-heavy funk feel, giving the song more of a 1970s sound.
 The album version was mixed by Julian Mendelsohn, with the guitar part removed.
 An error on the album remix resulted in the lyrics starting with "Beat" instead of "Heartbeat", and they decided to keep it.

 Tennant described "Heart" as "a one-off cheerful love song".
 The lyrics are more traditional than most Pet Shop Boys songs, being a straightforward declaration of love—a characteristic common in many pop songs.
 On the commentary of the Pet Shop Boys' live video album Cubism, Tennant reveals that the "oh – ah – oh'oh ah" refrain which repeats throughout the song features the vocals of himself, Pavarotti and Wendy Smith of Prefab Sprout.